smartaec/OpenBridgeGraph/README.md

 Due to limited funds, road authorities around the world are facing challenges related to bridge management and the escalating maintenance requirements of large infrastructure assets.
 Nowadays, many government organizations have published a variety of data to enable transparency, foster applications, and to satisfy legal obligations.
 Open governments data like bridge data, weather data would help to better assess the condition of bridges for maintenance purpose and allocation of funds.
 However, these data sets are fragmented in different systems or formats, and their value in bridge management are not fully explored.
 This paper proposes a graph-based bridge information modeling framework to integrate open government data for bridge management.
 The framework represents bridge inventory data as a labeled property graph model and extends the model with weather data.
 Implementation of the framework employs python scripts for data processing, and neo4j database for data management.
 The framework is demonstrated using data from national bridge inventory (NBI) and national oceanic and atmosphere administration (NOAA).
 The results show that the proposed framework can potentially facilitate the integration and retrieval of public government data, and effectively support and provide services to bridge management.

 ## Data used
+In this research, national bridge inventory data (from the NBI database) and climate data collected by weather stations are used (from NOAA).
+Data used may be restricted by other licenses, check their website for details.

+## Get more data
 1. download bridge inventory data from [the NBI website](https://www.fhwa.dot.gov/bridge/nbi.cfm)
 2. download weather data from [the NOAA website](https://www.ncdc.noaa.gov/cdo-web/)
 3. choose csv format when downloading data.